Flint must be made whole.

 Other recipients of the information include: Attorney General Bill Schuette, The Young Turks' Jordan Chariton, and the following media outlets.

 In Metro Detroit: The Detroit News, The Free Press, The Jewish News, Channels Fox 2, Local 4, and ABC 7.

 In Flint: mLive Flint, Channels ABC 12 WJRT, and WSMH Fox.

 In Lansing: Fox 47, Newscenter 6, and mLive Lansing.

-After receiving responses back from only 2 members of the legislature and none from the media, she again hand-delivered the preliminary costs to make Flint whole along with an offer to help create the legislation in June.
+After receiving responses back from only 2 members of the legislature and none from the media, she again hand-delivered the preliminary costs to make Flint whole along with an offer to help create the legislation in June of 2017.
 This time asking for answers to 4 specific questions with a deadline, she heard back from 6 State Representatives and 5 State Senators, with 4 legislators (Morris Hood III, David Knezek, Ian Conyers, Jim Ananich) willing to work with her.

 Watch the documentary here